 Calcutta HC asks state to persuade protesting doctors, refuses to pass interim order on strike

-Union health minister appealed to West Bengal Chief Minister Mamata Banerjee to not make this sensitive matter one of ‘prestige issue’.
+Union Health Minister Harsh Vardhan appealed to West Bengal Chief Minister Mamata Banerjee to personally intervene to address doctors’ problems.

 The Calcutta High Court on Friday refused to pass any interim order on the ongoing strike by junior doctors in West Bengal to protest against the assault on their colleagues, PTI reported.